 Combined of America

-Combined Insurance Company of America is owned by the US-based Chubb Insurance.
-They were founded in 1922.
+Combined Insurance Company of America is owned by the US-based Chubb Insurance Company.
+It was founded in 1922.
 Combined provides personal home and supplemental health coverage plans.
-It also provides worksite solutions to complement employer paid benefits programs.
+It also provides worksite solutions to complement employer-paid benefits programs.

 Blue Cross Life

 The Canadian Association of Blue Cross Plans represents independent Blue Cross member plans operating in regions across the country.
 Blue Cross specializes in group and individual health and dental benefits, as well as travel health insurance.
 Blue Cross members also receive discounted access to vision care, medical, and other products across Canada through the Blue Advantage program.